-Few visitors to Connecticut experience the old-fashioned ways of the state's "Quiet Corner," a vast patch of sparsely populated towns that seem a world away from the rest of the state.
-The Quiet Corner has a reclusive allure: people used to leave New York City for the Litchfield Hills; now many leave for northeastern Connecticut, where the stretch of Route 169 from Brooklyn past Woodstock has been named a National Scenic Byway.
+Few visitors to Connecticut experience the old-fashioned ways of the "Quiet Corner," a vast patch of sparsely populated towns that seem a world away from the rest of the state.
+There's a reclusive allure here: whereas people once left New York City for the Litchfield Hills, many now leave for northeastern Connecticut.
+The cultural capital of the Quiet Corner is Putnam, a small mill city on the Quinebaug River whose formerly industrial town center has been transformed into a year-round antiques mart.
+Smaller jewels are Pomfret and Woodstock—two towns where authentic Colonial homesteads still seem to outnumber the contemporary, charmless clones seen springing up all too rapidly across the state.
+The stretch of Route 169 from Brooklyn past Woodstock has been named a National Scenic Byway.

 Don't go to these destinations in 2017—try our suggestions instead.More